Wearable Technology: How Smart Devices are Changing Our Lives

 Introduction

-Wearable technology, often called wearables, is one of the fastest-growing areas in consumer electronics.
-These are devices you can wear on your body—like watches, glasses, bands, or even clothing—that use technology to track, monitor, or enhance daily life.
+Wearable technology, or wearables, is one of the subfields of consumer electronics with the fastest rate of growth.
+These are wearable devices, like watches, glasses, bands, or even clothing, that use technology to track, monitor, or enhance daily life.

 What is Wearable Technology?

-• Sensors: Detect movement, heart rate, temperature, location, etc.
+Sensors: Monitor movement, temperature, heart rate, and location, among other variables.

-• Connectivity: Bluetooth, Wi-Fi, or cellular networks to connect with other devices.
+Connectivity: Bluetooth, Wi-Fi, or cellular networks can be used to connect to other devices.

 Types of Wearable Technology